A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Fault-Tolerant Computation With Twists

-To measure the operator $S$, we perform lattice surgery between the logical patch and the ancilla patch.
+To measure the operator $S_1$, we perform lattice surgery between the logical patch and the ancilla patch.
 For the example of Figure~\ref{fig:Open_String_Parity_Mmts}, we perform measurements of the green plaquette operators bridging the gap between the two patches.
-Notice that the product of these green plaquettes is equal to $S(i\tilde{\Upsilon}_a\tilde{\Upsilon}_b)$.
+Notice that the product of these green plaquettes is equal to $\pm S_1(i\tilde{\Upsilon}_a\tilde{\Upsilon}_b)$.
+This procedure differs from that of Section~\ref{subsec:Bilinear_Mmt} since there we only measure two plaquette operators bridging the gap between the patches.
+Those plaquette operator measurements fused pairs of logical MZMs on the ancilla and code patches.
+In the present case we fuse the patches along the two string operators shown in Figure~\ref{fig:Open_String_Parity_Mmts} resulting in different logical information being extracted.
 Call the product of all measurement outcomes of these green plaquette operators $\lambda$.
-Similarly to the cases examined in Section~\ref{subsec:Fermion_Parity_Mmt}, $\lambda$ is the measurement outcome for $S$ that we desire.
-To decouple the ancilla patch, we then destructively measure $i\tilde{\Upsilon}_a\tilde{\Upsilon}_b$ obtaining outcome $\eta$ (cf. Section~\ref{subsec:Bilinear_Mmt}), which projects the logical patch onto the $\eta\lambda$ eigenstate of $S$.
-Hence we require a correction operation to be applied to the patch if $\eta=-1$, which we can classically track.
-We discuss the procedure for measuring arbitrary products of these open string operators in Appendix~\ref{app:Measurement_Details}.
+Similarly to the cases examined in Section~\ref{subsec:Fermion_Parity_Mmt}, $\lambda$ is the measurement outcome for $S_1$ that we desire (up to a known sign defined by the ordering of the operators).
+To decouple the ancilla patch, we then destructively measure $i\tilde{\Upsilon}_a\tilde{\Upsilon}_b$ (cf. Section~\ref{subsec:Bilinear_Mmt}).
+This produces the result $i\tilde{\Upsilon}_a\tilde{\Upsilon}_b$ with certainty (assuming perfect measurements) since we can find a representative of this logical operator that commutes with all lattice surgery measurements.
+Hence we need not track any correction operation, as we had to do in previously-described lattice surgery procedures.